-McKinnon grabbed the nation's attention in late November when his Eagles went into The Swamp and stunned the Florida Gators with a 26-20 victory that stirred the college football world for a few days.
-McKinnon, listed as a quarterback, was actually a hybrid of that and running back; in the Eagles' flexbone offense, he was either under center, split to the right or left (as an "A" back), or behind the QB (in a "B" back spot).
+McKinnon grabbed the nation's attention in late November when his Eagles went into The Swamp and stunned the Florida Gators with a 26-20 that stirred the college football world for a few days.
+McKinnon, listed as a quarterback, was actually a hybrid of that and a running back position, in traditional terms; in the Eagles' flexbone offense, he was either under center, split to the right or left (as an "A" back), or behind the QB (in a "B" back spot).

 "It put the school on the map," McKinnon said.
 "A whole new level, really."

 But McKinnon knows it's about more than speed and power.
 He also knows that NFL backs will be asked to pass protect, something he seldom did at Georgia Southern.
-Last season, the entire team attempted only 101 passes — 17 of them by McKinnon.
+Last season, the entire team attempted only 101 passes — 17 of them by McKinnon himself.

 "I want to show that I can sit in there and pass protect," McKinnon said.
 "You’ve got to have running backs who can stand up to a [rusher] and hit him, and keep your quarterback clean.
 That’s definitely something I have to prove."